Delwar Hossain Mia: Career

+In addition to his police career, he has been involved in sports administration.
+He is the president of the Bangladesh Police Badminton Club and has an interest in sports such as tennis, football, and volleyball.

 Mia was the superintendent of Dinajpur District.
-In August 2006, seven people were killed and 300 injured after police under his command and Bangladesh Rifles personnel opened fire on protestors, part of the Nonviolent movement opposing open pit mining in Bangladesh, marching to Asia Energy Corporation (Bangladesh) Pvt Limited to protest the activities at Phulbari coal mine.
+In August 2006, seven people were killed and 300 injured after police under his command and Bangladesh Rifles personnel opened fire on protestors, part of the nonviolent movement opposing open pit mining in Bangladesh, marching to Asia Energy Corporation (Bangladesh) Pvt Limited to protest the activities at Phulbari coal mine.
 Mia said, "The police were forced to open fire after being attacked by the demonstrators equipped with lethal weapons."

-Mia was appointed deputy commissioner of the Dhaka Metropolitan Police on 6 November 2006.
-He enjoyed good postings during the Bangladesh Nationalist Party rule from 2001 to 2006.
-He was transferred to the Armed Police Battalion in Bogra District, and its commander, M Mahbubur Rahman, replaced him in Dhaka in February 2007.

 In October 2022, Mia was forced into retirement by the Awami League government, along with Mirza Abdullahel Baqui and Shahidullah Chowdhury.
 Mia had been deprived of promotions during the Awami League government, citing public interest.
 The officers were let go because of their alleged ties with the Bangladesh Nationalist Party and the Bangladesh Jamaat-e-Islami.
-Days before them, Md Mokbul Hossain, Ministry of Information and Broadcasting Secretary, was forced into retirement.
+Days before them, Md Mokbul Hossain, Ministry of Information and Broadcasting secretary, was forced into retirement.

-After the fall of the Sheikh Hasina led Awami League government, Mia was brought out of retirement and appointed chief of the highway police.
-At the same time, Abdullah Al Mahmud, Sarder Tamiz Uddin Ahmed, and Kusum Dewan were appointed head of the Armed Police Battalion, the Railway Police, and the River Police, respectively.
+After the fall of the Sheikh Hasina-led Awami League government, Mia was brought out of retirement and appointed chief of the highway police.
+At the same time, Abdullah Al Mahmud, Sarder Tamiz Uddin Ahmed, and Kusum Dewan were appointed heads of the Armed Police Battalion, the Railway Police, and the River Police, respectively.
 He was promoted to additional inspectors general of police rank.

+Personal life

+He is married to Sadia Afroze.
+The couple has two children, a daughter and a son.